oatakan/ansible-windows-0-day-bsod-recovery/README.md

-# Ansible Windows 0-Day Blue Screen of Death (BSoD) Recovery
+# Ansible Windows Automated System Recovery (including 0-Day BSoD)

-This Ansible project provides automation for handling and recovering from Blue Screen of Death (BSoD) scenarios in Windows environments similar to those experienced during the [2024 Crowdstrike incident](https://en.wikipedia.org/wiki/2024_CrowdStrike_incident).
-It's designed to work with both VMware and OpenShift Virtualization (KubeVirt) platforms.
+This Ansible project provides a comprehensive framework for automating Windows system recovery, with a particular focus on handling critical scenarios such as Blue Screen of Death (BSoD) incidents.
+Inspired by real-world challenges like the [2024 Crowdstrike incident](https://en.wikipedia.org/wiki/2024_CrowdStrike_incident), this framework demonstrates how to leverage Red Hat Ansible Automation Platform for rapid, scalable recovery across diverse Windows environments.
+While initially conceived for BSoD scenarios, the principles and techniques showcased here can be adapted for a wide range of Windows system recovery needs, offering a flexible, automated approach to maintaining system health and minimizing downtime in both VMware and OpenShift Virtualization platforms.

 ## Project Overview